AnantharamanLab/CheckAMG/README.md

 These defaults provide a balance between accuracy and recall, and are based on benchmarking and community best practices.
 Users may modify thresholds using the `--bit_score`, `--bitscore_fraction_heuristic`, and `--evalue` arguments.

 #### Additional HMMsearch filtering for curating auxiliary gene functions
 As mentioned in the section [*How does CheckAMG classify and curate its predictions?*](#2-how-does-checkamg-classify-and-curate-its-predictions), CheckAMG applies *hard* and *soft* filters to functional annotations to reduce the chances of incorrectly assigning a metabolic/physiological/regulatory function to often mis-annotated viral genes.
 Annotations with hard filter keywords are excluded entirely from auxiliary gene predictions, but those containing soft filter keywords are retained if they meet stricter HMMsearch thresholds.
-Instead of hard-coding these thresholds, CheckAMG has the `--scaling_factor` argument:
+These thresholds are applied using the `--scaling_factor` argument:

 * The value provided by `--scaling_factor` will be used to multiply the minimum bit score and minimum covered fraction provided by the `--bit_score` and `--cov_fraction` arguments to come up with the heuristic, stricter thresholds
 * The default `--scaling_factor` is `1.5`, users can increase this value but we do not recommend decreasing it